May 17, 2020: Pacific Wrecks called Mr. Shott to wish him the best on the 75th anniversary of his crash on Formosa. He's 98 and told us:

-John Shott was born on July 4, 1922 in Aliquippa, PA a rural steel mill town.
+John Shott was born on July 4, 1922 the oldest of three brothers in in Aliquippa, PA a rural steel mill town.

-Shott was drafted on January 21, 1943 and enrolled in the U. S. Army at Pittsburgh, PA as a private with serial number 33421756 and was initially assigned to the infantry and sent to Camp Robinson in Arkansas before being sent to Fort Meade, Maryland where the 76th Infantry Division was being formed.
-Instead, a call was made for Air Corps personnel and Shott went to Baltimore passed a test.
+He completed four years of high school.
+On January 21, 1943 drafted into the U. S. Army at Pittsburgh, PA as a private with serial number 33421756 and was initially assigned to the infantry and sent to Camp Robinson in Arkansas before being sent to Fort Meade, Maryland where the 76th Infantry Division was being formed.
+Instead, a call was made for Air Corps personnel and went to Baltimore and passed the test.

-Assigned to the Air Corps, he went to Greensburo, North Carolina for basic training then a two year course at course at Lynchburg College, then to Nashville, Tennessee as a radio operator.
-Afterwards, to Scottsdale for training and Yuma, Arizona for gunnery training.
-Shott was to be assigned to a B-17 Flying Fortress crew, but he told his instructor he did not want to be aboard a heavy bomber and was instead assigned to the B-25 Mitchell crew.
+Assigned to the U. S. Army Air Force (USAAF) Shott was transfered to Greensburo, North Carolina for basic training then underwent a two year course at course at Lynchburg College.
+Next, to Nashville, Tennessee for training as a radio operator.
+Afterwards, to Scottsdale, Arizona for more training and Yuma, Arizona for aerial gunnery practice.
+Shott was to be assigned to a B-17 Flying Fortress crew, but told his instructor he did not want to be on a heavy bomber and instead was assigned to the crew of a B-25 Mitchell.

 At Biak, the crew was assigned to another B-25J Mitchell and went to Nadzab Airfield for combat training, flying at low level and practicing skip bombing the first time.
 Shott recalled, "I remember seeing reeds [kunai grass] out the waist window, that is how low we were!
 Stateside, all Shott's training was medium altitude bombing.